Department of Architecture

 TUM has been awarded top marks for the study of architecture in the new rankings of the Centre for Higher Education (CHE).
 The ranking is based mainly on the assessment of students.
 The university features in the top group in the “Overall study situation”, “Courses offered”, “International orientation” and “Graduations in appropriate time” categories, positioning the Department as excellent choice for students.

-In a study undertaken by the CHE, the Department ranked among the TOP 3 architectural schools in Germany in all categories of third-party funding (EUR 4.5 million total revenue in 2015).
+The Department ranks among the TOP 5 architectural schools in Germany in all categories of third-party funding (EUR 5.8 million total revenue in 2017).